Industrial Synthetic Segment Pre-training: Related work

-In contrast, the FDSL approach~\cite{kataoka2020pre,takashima2023visual,shinoda2023segrcdb,Kataoka_2021_ICCV,yamada2021mv,Kataoka_2022_CVPR}, proposed by Kataoka et al., generates images based on natural laws and has proven effective in uncovering fundamental principles of deep learning.
-A notable derivative, SegRCDB, designed for semantic segmentation, achieves recognition performance comparable to ImageNet pre-training~\cite{shinoda2023segrcdb}.
-We advocate constructing synthetic datasets grounded in essential principles to address critical issues of data licensing and domain transferability in industrial contexts.
+In contrast, formula-driven synthetic training has been proposed to effectively overcome copyright and ethical issues while maintaining high accuracy~\cite{kataoka2020pre,takashima2023visual,shinoda2023segrcdb,Kataoka_2021_ICCV,yamada2021mv,Kataoka_2022_CVPR,yamada2022pcfractaldb,tadokoro2023pre,yamada2024fsvgp,nakashima2022vitfractaldb,nakamura2023pre,nakamura2024scalingbackwards}.
+This framework automatically generates synthetic images based on natural laws and has proven effective in uncovering fundamental principles of deep learning.
+A notable derivative, SegRCDB~\cite{shinoda2023segrcdb}, is designed for semantic segmentation and achieves performance comparable to some real and synthetic datasets.
+We advocate constructing synthetic datasets grounded in essential principles to address critical issues of data licensing and domain transferability in industrial contexts\hk{, and further explore in-depth occlusion handling pre-training in instance segmentation}.
 This approach is key to bridging the gap between academic methods and real-world deployment.